ColleagueRiley/RSGL/README.md

 - No external dependencies, all dependencies are lightweight, bundled in and optional
 - *Can* be used as a single-header file
 - (RGFW.h) Supports multiple platforms, Windows, MacOS, Linux, etc
-- (RGL.h) Supports multiple versions of OpenGL (even allowing you to switch during runtime)
+- (RSGL_gl.h) Supports multiple versions of OpenGL (even allowing you to switch during runtime)
+- Easily swappable rendering module
 - Basic shape drawing, collisions and drawing operations
-- OpenGL abstraction layer, RGL.h, which can also be used independently as a single-header library
 - Straightforward window management via RGFW.h
 - Dynamic GUI Widgets via a convenient styling system
 - Many examples included